STAT133-Summer2016/finalproject-powr-rangers/presentation/index.md

 <img src="figure/unnamed-chunk-4-1.png" title="plot of chunk unnamed-chunk-4" alt="plot of chunk unnamed-chunk-4" style="display: block; margin: auto;" />

+- People using savings, not paying for costs, paying with their trust funds

 ---

 ## Regional Monthly Housing Costs and Burden

 <img src="figure/unnamed-chunk-5-1.png" title="plot of chunk unnamed-chunk-5" alt="plot of chunk unnamed-chunk-5" style="display: block; margin: auto;" />

+- The Northeast was impacted first, and then the other regions lagged by two years

 ---